FREQUENTLY ASKED QUESTIONS

 Los Angeles, CA 90031

-If you'd prefer, we can also build with locally sourced hardwoods such as sycamore, walnut, maple, oak, ash and many other species from our local lumber purveyors, which are generally cleaner-looking than salvaged planks.
+If you'd prefer, we can also build with locally sourced hardwoods such as sycamore, walnut, maple, oak, ash and many other species from our local lumber purveyors, which are cleaner than salvaged planks.
 Building with hardwood will raise the price in comparison to reclaimed lumber.

 When working with reclaimed wood planks we have four basic color and texture combinations.
 When we say "texture" we're referring to the fact that the boards have grooves and patterns from their aged grains and turn-of-the-century mill markings.
 You can decide whether you'd prefer to retain the boards' natural texture or completely smooth out the surface.